EnviroDIY/ModularSensors/docs/Further-Reading/Sleep-Configurations.md

 ### Steps in Resuming Activity for a SAMD21 board<!--! {#wake_fxn_samd21} -->

-*Before* completing the [steps on wake for all boards](#steps-on-wake-for-all-boards) SAMD21 boards start their wake routine with these steps.
+*Before* completing the [steps on wake for all boards](#steps-on-wake-for-all-boards), SAMD21 boards start their wake routine with these steps:

 - Re-enable the systick interrupt
 - Re-attach the USB for PC communication